KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Typo: Found `Magic Mirror` in file `config.js.sample.js`: Replace it with `MagicMirror²`.
 9. Outdated: Found `MichMich/MagicMirror` in file `config.js.sample.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-11. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-12. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MTA-NextBus by tie624](https://github.com/tie624/MMM-MTA-NextBus)